Speierers/speierers.github.io/index.md

 Hello world!
 My name is Sebastien Speierer and I am currently a research engineer at the RGL Lab at EPFL Switzerland, mainly working on the developement of the [Mitsuba 2](https://github.com/mitsuba-renderer/mitsuba2/) renderer.

-> This website is WIP
+> YOU SHOUDN'T BE HERE: this website is WIP

 What are you looking for?